Scroll down to view our school curriculum for grades 1-5

 Main Lesson Topics: writing composition, ancient mythology, drama, decimals, fractions, prime and composite numbers, metric system, fundamentals of geometry, ancient civilizations, Greek mythology and history, North American geography, botany, insects

-Special Subject Lessons: French, German, singing, orchestra, recorder, watercolor painting, clay modeling, colored and graphite pencils, oil pastels, knitting in the round, woodworking, physical education, nature exploration
+Special Subject Lessons: Foreign language, singing, orchestra, recorder, watercolor painting, clay modeling, colored and graphite pencils, oil pastels, knitting in the round, woodworking, physical education, nature exploration